Hayfever management

 Book Appointment

-Thankfully, symptoms of an itchy, blocked, runny nose and sneezing as well as itchy eyes can often be treated effectively with safe medication together with identification and avoidance of the causative allergen.
-We can help by diagnosing which allergen is the cause of the symptoms, offering advice on avoidance and treatment, as well as the most appropriate medication and show you and your child how to use it.
+We can help by diagnosing which allergen is the cause of the hay fever symptoms, offering advice on avoidance and treatment, as well as the most appropriate medication and show you and your child how to use it.

 Children’s Hay-Fever Testing